angeris/guille.site/content/path-optimization-2.md

 slug: path-optimization-thoughts2
 category: auvsi-competition
 tags: control-theory, math, non-convex, path-planning
-date: 2017-10-21
+date: 2017-10-22

-This is the second post in a series of posts describing an intial approach to doing path-planning in real time on a small, embedded compute board.
+This is the second post in a series of posts describing an initial approach to doing path-planning in real-time on a small, embedded compute board.
 For the first in the series which describes the energy function used below, see the [first post](/path-optimization-thoughts.html).

 ## Quick recap